Help us improve your experience.

 • help syslog operational mode command in the CLI

 The System Log Explorer application enables you to search the standard system log messages supported for a given operating system and release.
+The application provides information about each system log message, including its type and severity, a description of the message, the general output text, and any associated attributes.

 You can filter the output of a search by using the pipe (|) symbol.
-The following example lists the filters that can be used with the pipe symbol:
+The following example lists pipe symbol filters:

-For more information about using the pipe symbol, see the CLI User Guide.
+For more information about using the pipe symbol, see the CLI User Guide .

 Some of the system log messages that you can reference in an event policy are not listed in the output of the set event-options policy policy-name events ? command.
 For information about referencing these system log messages in your event policies, see Use Nonstandard System Log Messages to Trigger Event Policies.